danbishop/matrix-synapse-bridged/README.md

 ## Creating a User

-BY default self registration is disabled.
+By default self registration is disabled.
 You can enable it by , or you can create a user using the following command and following the prompts.

 ```console